Anita Hopper: Early life and education

 Hopper was an undergraduate student at the University of Illinois at Chicago, where she studied biology.
 She moved to the University of Illinois Urbana-Champaign for her graduate studies, where she specialized in cell biology.
 Hopper studied the replication of satellite tobacco necrosis virus.
 After completing her doctoral research she moved to the University of Washington, where she spent four years as a postdoctoral research associate.

 Research and career

-Hopper joined the faculty at the University of Massachusetts Medical School, and was promoted to associate professor.
+Hopper joined the faculty at the University of Massachusetts Medical School in 1975, and was promoted to associate professor.
 She was appointed professor at the Pennsylvania State University in 1979, where she spent almost thirty years before joining the Ohio State University as chair of the Department of Molecular Genetics.

 Hopper makes use of Saccharomyces cerevisiae (yeast) as a model system to study processing and intracellular trafficking of tRNAs.
+She has shown that tRNA is transported from the nucleus into the cytoplasm, as well as from the cytoplasm into the nucleus.
 Almost all RNAs involved in protein synthesis are generated in the nucleus but function in the cytoplasm (and vice versa).
 Hopper both processes occur along nuclear export pathways, where export quality is controlled by the translation machinery itself.
 She showed that tRNAs from the cytoplasm accumulate in the nucleus under particular stress conditions.

 Hopper's area expertise include: intracellular trafficking of RNA and proteins, RNA processing and yeast genetics and genomics.